Music streaming services (such as Spotify and Apple Music) have completely changed the way a huge number of us listen to music.

 Is all the music on all the services?

 Most of the time, yes – with some notable exceptions though.
-Tidal and Deezer have the overwhelming majority of music you’ll find on Apple Music and Spotify, for instance, and SoundCloud Go+ has a lot of it.
+Tidal, Deezer and Amazon Music Unlimited have the overwhelming majority of music you’ll find on Apple Music and Spotify, for instance, and SoundCloud Go+ has a lot of it.
 Beatsource has the major-label music that they think will be of most use to DJs.
-Meanwhile, Beatport is electronic and underground, and SoundCloud Go+ also features an unrivalled choice of independent music, much of which isn’t even released (and won’t ever be).
-Pick one that looks the best fit for you – but no service will ever ahave everything.
+Meanwhile, Beatport is electronic and underground, and SoundCloud also features an unrivalled choice of independent music, much of which isn’t even released (and won’t ever be).
+Pick one that looks the best fit for you – but no service will ever have everything.

 Can I "convert" my music from one platform to another?